city-of-hudson-oaks/employee-handbook/personnel_policy/employee_conduct_&_work_rules.md

 **Reporting Requirements.** Employees must immediately report any unsafe condition, equipment or practices to the appropriate supervisor and/or Department Head.
 In addition, all accidents and injuries, however slight or seemingly inconsequential, must immediately be reported to the appropriate supervisor and/or the Department Head.
 If needed, first aid or medical treatment should be requested.
 An employee report of accident form must be completed by each employee involved in an accident or injury and turned into the employee’s supervisor.
 Such reports are necessary so that the City can remain in compliance with applicable laws and begin workers’ compensation benefit procedures where appropriate.
 Failure to complete and turn in the employee report of accident form and/or failure to report any accident or injury within twenty-four hours of its occurrence will likely result in disciplinary action, up to and including termination of employment.

 **Departmental Rules.** Certain Departments will have safety rules specific to the duties performed and equipment used.
-These policies may include training requirements (including initial training for new employees as well as on-going training for other employees), use of protective equipment and clothing, and other appropriate topics.
+These policies may include training requirements \(including initial training for new employees as well as on-going training for other employees\), use of protective equipment and clothing, and other appropriate topics.
 Employees with questions regarding safety should talk to their supervisor.

 ### 8.7 Searches {#8-7-searches}

 The City may, at any time, conduct unannounced searches or inspections of the worksite, including, but not limited to, City property used by employees such as lockers, file cabinets, desks, vehicles, and offices, whether secured, unsecured or secured by a lock provided by the employee.
-If reasonable suspicion exists, the City may also conduct unannounced searches or inspection of the employee’s personal property located on City premises, including purses, lunch boxes, brief cases and private vehicles or vehicles used to conduct City business located on City property.
+If reasonable suspicion exists, the City may also conduct unannounced searches or inspection of the employee’s personal property located on City premises, including purses, lunch boxes, briefcases, and private vehicles or vehicles used to conduct City business located on City property.
 Employees are not entitled to any expectation of privacy with respect to such items.

 All searches must be authorized in advance by the City Administrator and conducted under the direction of the Department Head and/or City Administrator.
 Employees who refuse to cooperate with a search will likely be subject to disciplinary action, up to and including termination.

 ### 8.8 Smoking and Tobacco Products {#8-8-smoking-and-tobacco-products}

-In keeping with the City’s desire to provide a safe and healthful work environment, smoking (and the use of other tobacco products) is prohibited throughout the workplace, including City vehicles.
+In keeping with the City’s desire to provide a safe and healthful work environment, smoking \(and the use of other tobacco products\) is prohibited throughout the workplace, including City vehicles.
 Smoking is only permitted outside, in areas specifically designated for smoking.
 Smoking is not permitted during an employee’s work time -- it is only permitted during meal breaks, designated rest periods, before and after regular business hours.
 When conducting City business in the offices or other premises of a third party, employees must follow their smoking policies.

 This policy applies equally to all employees, citizens, and other visitors.
 Employees who violate this policy will be subject to disciplinary action, up to and including termination of employment.

 ### 8.9 Use of City Equipment {#8-9-use-of-city-equipment}

-From time to time, the City may issue equipment or other property to employees, e.g., purchasing cards (credit cards), keys, tools, security passes, manuals, written materials, telephone cards, uniforms, mobile telephones, 2-way radios, computers, and computer-related equipment.
+From time to time, the City may issue equipment or other property to employees, e.g., purchasing cards \(credit cards\), keys, tools, security passes, manuals, written materials, telephone cards, uniforms, mobile telephones, 2-way radios, computers, and computer-related equipment.
 Employees are responsible for items formally issued to them by the City, as well as for items otherwise in their possession or control or used by them in the performance of their duties.
 At the time of issuance, employees may be required to sign certain forms or other documentation evidencing their receipt of property and/or equipment and authorizing a payroll deduction for the cost of lost, damaged or unreturned items.
 In addition to payroll deductions, the City may take any other action it deems appropriate or necessary to recover and/or protect its property.

 Equipment essential in accomplishing job duties is often expensive and may be difficult to replace.
 When using equipment owned or leased by the City, employees are expected to exercise care, perform required maintenance, and follow all operating instructions, safety standards, and guidelines.
 The City’s equipment and other property may not be removed from the premises or used for personal business.
 Under no circumstances may City property be loaned or rented.

 You must notify your supervisor immediately if any equipment, machines, or tools appear to be damaged or defective, or are in need of repair.
 Your supervisor can answer any questions about your responsibility for maintenance and care of equipment used on the job.
 The improper, careless, negligent, destructive, or unsafe use or operation of equipment will likely result in disciplinary action, up to and including termination of employment.

 **City Owned Computers Used Primarily At Home.** City-owned computers may be issued to certain employees for use at their home or other locations for City business, subject to advance written approval by the City Administrator.
-Employees who are issued a City computer agree to the following:
+Employees who are issued a City computer primary for home use agree to the following:

-(A) An itemized list describing in detail all City hardware and software must be made and signed by both the employee and the City Administrator before an employee may take a City computer home;
+\(A\) An itemized list describing in detail all City hardware must be made and signed by both the employee and the City Administrator before an employee may take a City computer home;

-(B) Prior to being issued a City computer and related items for home use, the employee must acknowledge, in writing, that this policy has been read, understood, and will be followed;
+\(B\) Prior to being issued a City computer and related items for home use, the employee must acknowledge, in writing, that this policy has been read, understood, and will be followed;

-(C) The employee will not use the City computer and/or related items for any purpose other than City business;
+\(C\) The employee will not use the City computer and/or related items for any purpose other than City business;

-(D) The employee may not allow anyone else to use the computer and/or related items assigned to him/her;
+\(D\) The employee may not allow anyone else to use the computer and/or related items assigned to him/her;

-(E) The employee will maintain the computer and related items in good working order;
+\(E\) The employee will maintain the computer and related items in good working order;

-(F) The employee will immediately (within 24 hours or sooner) return the City computer and related items if requested by the City Administrator for any reason;
+\(F\) The employee will immediately \(within 24 hours or sooner\) return the City computer and related items if requested by the City Administrator for any reason;

-(G) The employee will return the City computer and related items immediately upon termination of employment; and
+\(G\) The employee will return the City computer and related items immediately upon termination of employment; and

-(H) A payroll deduction will be made for the cost of lost, damaged or unreturned items; in addition to payroll deductions, the City may take any other action it deems appropriate or necessary to recover and/or protect its property.
+\(H\) A payroll deduction will be made for the cost of lost, damaged or unreturned items; in addition to payroll deductions, the City may take any other action it deems appropriate or necessary to recover and/or protect its property.

 ### 8.10 Use of City Vehicles {#8-10-use-of-city-vehicles}

 City-owned or leased vehicles may only be used for official City business.
 City owned or leased vehicles may only be driven by authorized City employees.
 If an employee drives his or her own vehicle to conduct City-related business, or a City-owned, rented or leased vehicle, the employee must comply with the following:

-(A) Employee must have a valid State of Texas driver’s license appropriate for the vehicle operated and must inform his or her supervisor of any change in status.
+\(A\) Employee must have a valid State of Texas driver’s license appropriate for the vehicle operated and must inform his or her supervisor of any change in status.

-(B) Employee must always observe all posted laws and speed limits.
+\(B\) Employee must always observe all posted laws and speed limits.

-(C) Employee must always wear seat belts when the vehicle is in operation.
+\(C\) Employee must always wear seat belts when the vehicle is in operation.

-(D) AT NO TIME MAY AN EMPLOYEE UNDER THE INFLUENCE OF ALCOHOL OR ILLEGAL DRUGS DRIVE A CITY VEHICLE OR A PERSONAL VEHICLE WHILE CONDUCTING CITY BUSINESS.
+\(D\) AT NO TIME MAY AN EMPLOYEE UNDER THE INFLUENCE OF ALCOHOL OR ILLEGAL DRUGS DRIVE A CITY VEHICLE OR A PERSONAL VEHICLE WHILE CONDUCTING CITY BUSINESS.

-(E) EMPLOYEES INVOLVED IN AN ACCIDENT WHILE OPERATING A CITY VEHICLE, OR WHILE OPERATING A PERSONAL VEHICLE ON CITY BUSINESS, MUST IMMEDIATELY NOTIFY THE PROPER LAW ENFORCEMENT AGENCY (IF APPLICABLE) AND THE APPROPRIATE SUPERVISOR, DEPARTMENT HEAD AND/OR CITY ADMINISTRATOR.
-ANY ACCIDENT REPORTS, ALONG WITH ANY LAW ENFORCEMENT REPORT, MUST BE FILED BY THE EMPLOYEE WITH THE DEPARTMENT HEAD THE DAY OF THE ACCIDENT (Accident Report Forms can be obtained from the Human Resources Coordinator).
-AFTER FILLING OUT THE ACCIDENT REPORT, EMPLOYEES INVOLVED IN ACCIDENT WHILE OPERATING A CITY VEHICLE MUST TAKE A DRUG SCREEN IMMEDIATELY FOLLOWING (The Drug Screen will be set up by the Human Resources Coordinator).
+\(E\) EMPLOYEES INVOLVED IN AN ACCIDENT WHILE OPERATING A CITY VEHICLE, OR WHILE OPERATING A PERSONAL VEHICLE ON CITY BUSINESS, MUST IMMEDIATELY NOTIFY THE PROPER LAW ENFORCEMENT AGENCY \(IF APPLICABLE\) AND THE APPROPRIATE SUPERVISOR, DEPARTMENT HEAD AND/OR CITY ADMINISTRATOR.
+ANY ACCIDENT REPORTS, ALONG WITH ANY LAW ENFORCEMENT REPORT, MUST BE FILED BY THE EMPLOYEE WITH THE DEPARTMENT HEAD THE DAY OF THE ACCIDENT \(Accident Report Forms can be obtained from the Human Resources Coordinator\).
+AFTER FILLING OUT THE ACCIDENT REPORT, EMPLOYEES INVOLVED IN ACCIDENT WHILE OPERATING A CITY VEHICLE MUST TAKE A DRUG SCREEN IMMEDIATELY FOLLOWING \(The Drug Screen will be set up by the Human Resources Coordinator\).

 Employees who drive a City-owned, rented or leased vehicle must also comply with the following:

-(A) No passengers other than other City employees or others on City business unless otherwise approved in advance by a supervisor.
+\(A\) No passengers other than other City employees or others on City business unless otherwise approved in advance by a supervisor.

-(B) No personal use of City-provided vehicles is allowed without the prior, specific approval of your Department Head.
+\(B\) No personal use of City-provided vehicles is allowed without the prior, specific approval of your Department Head.

-(C) All maintenance and use records must be completed as directed by a supervisor.
+\(C\) All maintenance and use records must be completed as directed by a supervisor.

-(D) Report any broken, missing, or worn parts, tires, etc., or any needed maintenance, to a supervisor immediately.
+\(D\) Report any broken, missing, or worn parts, tires, etc., or any needed maintenance, to a supervisor immediately.

-(E) All drivers must be eligible for coverage under the City’s insurance policy.
+\(E\) All drivers must be eligible for coverage under the City’s insurance policy.

-(F) Drivers covered by Department of Transportation regulations must comply with them at all times.
+\(F\) Drivers covered by Department of Transportation regulations must comply with them at all times.

 **Accident Review Board**

-A. An Accident Review Board will be established to review all vehicle accidents and damage.
+1. An Accident Review Board will be established to review all vehicle accidents and damage.
 The chairman will be appointed by the Chief of Police or his designee and will serve a one year period.
 The Board will be comprised of the following personnel:

-1. one supervisor – chairman (No Vote)
+   1. One supervisor – chairman \(No Vote\)

-2. one patrol officer
+   2. One patrol officer

-3. one city employee from administration
+   3. One city employee from administration

-4. one city employee from public works
+   4. One city employee from public works

-5. one outside law enforcement Agency Officer
+   5. One outside law enforcement Agency Officer

-B. At the discretion of the City Administrator the Accident Review Board may review and recommend action on other accidents involving the City of Hudson Oaks vehicles.
+2. At the discretion of the City Administrator the Accident Review Board may review and recommend action on other accidents involving the City of Hudson Oaks vehicles.

 The City may, at any time, check the driving record of a City employee who drives as part of his/her job duties to determine that he/she maintains the necessary qualifications as a City driver.
 Employees agree that they will cooperate by providing the City any authorization that may be required for this purpose.